-Like all great stories of art and of artists, Luna Negra came from humble beginnings.
-The magazine was born in 1956 under the title of The Kent Quarterly.
-The publication ran for fourteen volumes, ending in 1969.
-Soon after, the magazine resumed publication as The New Kent Quarterly and ran for 18 volumes.
-In 1992, The New Kent Quarterly underwent its most recent transformation and emerged as the publication we now call Luna Negra.
+The magazine began its life in 1956 as The Kent Quarterly, which ran for fourteen volumes, ending in 1969.
+Soon after, the magazine reemerged as The New Kent Quarterly and ran for eighteen further volumes.
+In 1992, the magazine underwent its most recent metamorphosis and took the name we know it by today—Luna Negra.

 Infini, Sandrine Nugue / CNAP

 Please go to the Instagram Feed settings page to connect an account.